 Hardware:

-For everything else, the mid-range flagships balance sheets with similar hardware features like WiFi, 5.0 LE, GPS, GLONASS, and USB for charging.
+For everything else, the mid-range flagships balance sheets with similar hardware features like WiFi, Bluetooth 5.0 LE, GPS, GLONASS, NFC and USB Type-C for charging.
 All three phones also equip a fingerprint sensor at the rear end, so none of them are missing out on any biometric features.

 Winner: Asus Zenfone 5Z, for being cheaper and offering more than the other two.